jwdeque/Cor-Tempus/README.md

 If you are in the EU, the above Store link will likely be broken for you.

-You will need to manually install the watch face.
+You will need to  install the watch face manually, see below.

 This is due to Garmin's heavy-handed interpretation of the [DSA](https://en.wikipedia.org/wiki/Digital_Services_Act) and them hiding apps from the EU users unless the developer goes through a fairly invasive "verification" process.